niklasdotnet/weakauras/gearscore auto reply/README.md

     end

     -- CONFIGURATION VARIABLES:
-    -- to prevent spamming people, we put senders on cooldown for an amout of time in seconds: local COOLDOWN_TIME = 10
+    -- to prevent spamming people, we put senders on cooldown for an amout of time: local COOLDOWN_TIME = 60 -- in seconds
     -- keywords that triggers a reply
     local KEYWORDS = {'gs?', 'gs??', 'gs ?', 'gs ??', 'gearscore?', 'gearscore??', 'gearscore ?', 'gearscore ??'}
     -- character name and gearscore value